By Susan Roach

-Turn the dough out into the greased stoneware bowl.
+Turn the dough out into the ungreased stoneware bowl.
 Cover with plastic wrap and let rise for 90 minutes in a warm spot.
-I used the top of my smaller toaster oven, set on 120º F, and now on rack #8 in my bigger Breville toaster oven, on its proof setting, at 80º F. I’ve also set the bowl on top of my toaster oven set to 100º F, putting kitchen towels over the bowl to keep the heat in.
+I use the inside of my Breville toaster oven on its proof setting, at 80º F. I’ve also set the bowl on top of my toaster oven set to 100º F, putting kitchen towels over the bowl to keep the heat in.

-Place on floured chopping boards and let rise for another 60 minutes.
+Place on lightly floured chopping boards and let rise for another 60 minutes in a warm place.

 Flatten each ball gently, and let rise for 15 minutes more, while you preheat the pizza stone and the oven to 375°F. Be sure that the oven rack is in the center shelf of the oven, not up or down.

 Before putting the balls in the oven, mark them using one of these methods: